Hackernomix2/Iono-API/IONO/Tools/README.md

-# !!! some fies in Tools could not be pushed tp git because it contains secret keys
+# !! some fies in Tools could not be pushed to github because it contains secret keys

 # Files in tools Descriptions